California Stewardship Alliance

 Wildland Evacuation Analysis: DISCRETIONARY

-SB 79 Transit Proximity (Informational): NOT_APPLICABLE
+SB 79 Transit Proximity (Informational): NOT APPLICABLE

 Required Next Steps

 This project requires discretionary review under AB 747 (Gov. Code §65302.15).
-The objective standards analysis has determined that this project would add more than 2.25 minutes of marginal evacuation clearance time (ΔT) on one or more serving evacuation paths in hazard zone vhfhsz (maximum ΔT: 27.43 min vs. 2.25-min threshold).
+The objective standards analysis has determined that this project would add more than 2.25 minutes of marginal evacuation clearance time (ΔT) on one or more serving evacuation paths in hazard zone vhfhsz (maximum ΔT: 26.06 min vs. 2.25-min threshold).

 1. Environmental Impact Report (EIR) required under CEQA (Pub.
 Resources Code §21100) — evacuation clearance time impact must be analyzed as a significant transportation impact.